 The normal qualifications are MSc (for Mathematics and Physics) and MTech/ME (for Computer Science).
 Exceptional candidates with qualifications such as BSc/BTech/BE will also be considered.

 At present, Research Scholars get a stipend of Rs 31000 per month for the first two years and Rs 35000 per month for the next three years, along with an annual book grant of Rs 10000.
 Scholars who do not stay in the hostel are eligible for a house rent allowance of 24% of stipend per month.
 The scholarship amounts are revised periodically, and are on par with the premier research institutes in India.

 CMI has introduced a part-time PhD programme to allow students to complete a PhD while continuing to work for their parent organisations.
 The part-time PhD programme is primarily intended for candidates who are working in an environment where they can naturally pursue their PhD research side-by-side with their normal duties: e.g. college teachers or R&D professionals.

 Part-time students are admitted based on an entrance examination and an interview, like regular PhD students.
 Students must already have a Masters degree to be admitted to the part-time PhD programme.
-There is a minimum residency requirement of two semesters, spread over the first two years of the programme.
+There is a minimum residency requirement of one semester during the first year of the programme.